lubianat/tiokhin2020/notes_by_lubiana.md

 The tests are not still testing what we want, but they can already see the whole code, which is already good

+### Extract and test

+The part now is to extract the individual bits of the `play_complexcomp` function and test them individually, one by one.

 ### Actual problems